Annaliskirwa/_App_Diecisiete/README.md

 ## Description
 This is a web application where users can create and view tutorials written by others.
 A user can publish the tutorial, update it, edit it or delete it.
-Once can also search for a tutorial.
+One can also search for a tutorial.

  ## Features
 As a user of this web application you'll be able to: